livz/livz.github.io/_posts/2018-05-12-UnderTheWire-Cyborg.md

   <p>The password for cyborg8 is the executable name of a program that will start automatically when cyborg7 logs in.</p>
 </blockquote>

-I found the solution from a very good article on [how to use PowerShell to Provide Startup Information](https://blogs.technet.microsoft.com/heyscriptingguy/2014/09/09/use-powershell-to-provide-startup-information/):
+I found the solution from a very good [article]((https://blogs.technet.microsoft.com/heyscriptingguy/2014/09/09/use-powershell-to-provide-startup-information/)) on how to use PowerShell to get xtartup Information:

 ```posh
 PS C:\Users\cyborg7\Documents> Get-WmiObject Win32_StartupCommand | Select-Object Name, command, Location, User  | Format-List